 Open Forem –

-Mosquito Abatement - Wes Keller shared he has checked into potential solutions to control mosquitos in the area.
-Many are coming from a stagnant pond on a property.
+Mosquito Abatement - Wes Keller shared he has checked into potential solutions to control mosquitos in the river area.
+Many are coming from a stagnant pond on that property.
 More information to come in the future.

 Beautification Project – Question raised regarding the status of the project.
 Matt Minshall shared his wife, Megan, has reached out to Sparklight and Idaho Power regarding the painting of the large utility box on the corner of Moonridge & Cindy.
 She was told at this time due to special paint and liability there was little that could be done.
 Group discussion for other solutions and agreed to reaching out again to the utility company.